CNAG-Biomedical-Informatics/cbicall/docs-site/docs/help/configuration-reference.md

 ## Bundle Provenance

-`resource` pins the external tools and reference data expected for the run.
-CBIcall resolves this readable resource key against the resource catalog, checks compatibility with the resolved workflow and pipeline implementation version, and writes a compact `resources.bundle` provenance block to `log.json`.
+`resource` selects the external tools and reference data expected for the run.

-Two runs used the same declared external dependency set when their `resources.bundle.fingerprint` values match.
-The fingerprint is computed from the local catalog entry, so changes to tool versions, reference paths, archive naming, or compatibility metadata create a different value.

-At preflight/runtime, CBIcall also resolves `DATADIR` from the selected `env.sh` or Snakemake config.
-If `cbicall-resource-installation.json` or `cbicall-resource-id.json` exists in that directory, CBIcall checks that it matches the selected `resource`.
-The identifier file is verified by SHA-256 when the catalog pins one, and the installation manifest is checked against the local catalog fingerprint.
-Older manual installs without these metadata files are reported as `metadata_not_found`.
+CBIcall checks that the selected resource is compatible with the resolved workflow and records resource provenance in `log.json` and `run-report.json`.

+Use [Resource Validation](../usage/resource-validation) for resource checks and [Run Comparison](../usage/run-comparison) to compare repeated runs.

 ## Pipeline Implementation Version

-Each registry entry also has a CBIcall pipeline implementation version, currently `v1` for the bundled workflows.
-This is different from `gatk_version`: `gatk_version` selects the tool family and workflow directory, while the pipeline implementation version identifies the CBIcall script/Snakefile revision selected inside that registry entry.

-Normal YAML files do not need to set this.
-The workflow registry provides the default, currently `v1`.
+Each workflow registry entry has a CBIcall pipeline implementation version, currently `v1` for the bundled workflows.
+Normal YAML files do not need to set this; the registry provides the default.

 Set `pipeline_version` only when a registry entry exposes more than one implementation and a run must pin a non-default one.
-The resolved value is written to `log.json` and `run-report.json`.

 ## Runtime Profiles